AnyBlok/anyblok-book/en/02_project/README.md

 # II - Project

-In this section you will learn how to install and setup new AnyBlok project and how it differ from a standard python library.
+In this section you will learn how setup a new AnyBlok project and how it differ from a standard python library.

-At the end of this chapter, you are going to have a virtual environment created to develop the classrooms reservation with your first blok and the default example created by the project template.
+At the end of this chapter, you will have a virtual environment created to develop the classrooms reservation, with a first blok and the default example created by the cookiecutter project template.

 * [Install AnyBlok][01_install.md]
 * [Create a new Anyblok project: step by step](02_cookiecutter.md):